 Mobile networks have now been around for 40 years and we see a new generation of mobile networks nearly every ten years.
 The first commercial mobile network was launched around 1980 and since then there have been many technologies that have played their part in shaping the mobile communication industry.
 As a result, there is an abundance of terminologies, acronyms and abbreviations that represent the different technologies within the last 40 years.
 This post dives into the definitions of all the different generations of mobile networks including 1G, 2G, 3G 4G and 5G.

 What 1G, 2G, 3G 4G and 5G stand for?

 1G, 2G, 3G, 4G and 5G represent the five generations of mobile networks where G stands for ‘Generation’ and the numbers 1, 2, 3, 4 and 5 represent the generation number.
-Since the early 1980s, we see a new generation of mobile networks almost every ten years, we have seen a new generation of mobile networks has a set of requirements that are fulfilled by the cellular technologies that enable the generation.
+Since the early 1980s, we see a new generation of mobile networks almost every ten years.
+Each generation of mobile networks has a set of requirements that are fulfilled by the cellular technologies that enable the generation.
 Examples of cellular technologies include AMPS, GSM, UMTS, CDMA2000 and LTE etc.

 1G, 2G, 3G, 4G and 5G – Details